jpwhalley/GMS_Stats_Course/4_Introduction_to_GWAS/GWAS_analysis_practical/GWAS_analysis_practical (plink version).md

 ## Reference Information

-You can download PLINK, and find much more information at the website:
+You can download PLINK, and find more information at the website:

 https://www.cog-genomics.org/plink2